Mohit20198/Mohit20198/README.md

 </h1>

 <p align="center">
-  A passionate **Data Scientist and MLOps developer**.
-I love working with the entire data lifecycle—from **exploring raw data to uncover hidden insights**, to building intelligent models and deploying them as scalable, real-world applications on the cloud.
+  A passionate Data Scientist and MLOps developer.
+I love working with the entire data lifecycle—from exploring raw data to uncover hidden insights, to building intelligent models and deploying them as scalable, real-world applications on the cloud.
 </p>

 ---

 ### 🚀 What I'm Up To

-- 📊 **I’m currently analyzing:** F1 Prediction Dataset, performing exploratory data analysis (EDA) with **Seaborn and Matplotlib** to identify key trends and prepare the data for model building.
+- 📊 **I’m currently analyzing:** **F1 Prediction Dataset**, performing exploratory data analysis (EDA) with **Seaborn and Matplotlib** to identify key trends and prepare the data for model building.

 - 🔭 **I’m building:** A CI/CD pipeline using **GitHub Actions** to automate the testing and containerization of a PyTorch image classification model.
 The final artifact is a versioned **Docker** image pushed to AWS Elastic Container Registry (ECR).